Priors, Hierarchy, and Information Asymmetry for Skill Transfer in Reinforcement Learning: Experiments and Results

 \subsection{Environments}

-We explore these questions in two domains: a toy domain designed for controlled investigation of core agent capabilities and another, more challenging, robotics domain demonstrating the applicability of our approach in a practical setting (see \cref{fig:env_depictions}).
-Both of these domains exhibit modular behaviours at multiple-levels of abstraction whose discovery could yield transfer benefits for downstream tasks.
-Refer to \cref{section:environment_setup} for full environmental setup details.

-\begin{itemize}[leftmargin=*] \item \textbf{CorridorMaze.} The agent must traverse five corridors in a given ordering.
-We collect $4k$ trajectories from a scripted policy traversing any random ordering of two corridors.
-During transfer, an inter- or extrapolated ordering must be traversed (number of sequential corridors $=\{2, 4\}$) allowing us to inspect the \emph{generalisation ability} of distinct priors and how well they handle increasing levels of covariate shift.
-To see how \emph{priors affect exploration}, we consider two sparsity levels: \emph{semi-sparse}, rewarding per correct half-corridor traversal, and \emph{sparse}, rewarding on task completion.
-Our two transfer tasks are \emph{sparse 2 corridor} and \emph{semi-sparse 4 corridor}.
+We evaluate on two domains: one designed for controlled investigation of core agent capabilities and the another, more practical, robotics domain (see \Cref{fig:env_depictions}).
+Both exhibit modular behaviours whose discovery could yield transfer benefits.
+See \cref{section:environment_setup} for full environmental setup details. \begin{itemize}[leftmargin=*] \item \textbf{CorridorMaze.} The agent must traverse corridors in a given ordering.
+We collect $4*10^3$ trajectories from a scripted policy traversing any random ordering of two corridors ($p_{source}(\taskSpace)$).
+For transfer ($p_{trans}(\taskSpace)$), an inter- or extrapolated ordering must be traversed (number of sequential corridors $=\{2, 4\}$) allowing us to inspect the generalization ability of distinct priors to increasing levels of covariate shift.
+We also investigate the influence of covariate shift on effective transfer across reward sparsity levels: \emph{s-sparse} (short for semi-sparse), rewarding per half-corridor completion; \emph{sparse}, rewarding on task completion.
+Our transfer tasks are \emph{sparse 2 corr} and \emph{s-sparse 4 corr}.

 \item \textbf{Stack.} The agent must stack a subset of four blocks over a target pad in a given ordering.
 The blocks have distinct masses and only lighter blocks should be placed on heavier ones.
-Therefore, for this domain, the ability to discover long-term, sequential behaviours, namely skill priors corresponding to sequentially stacking block with respect to their masses, is beneficial.
-We collect $17.5k$ trajectories from a scripted policy, stacking any two blocks given this requirement.
-To demonstrate the ability to achieve \emph{generalisable knowledge transfer} and discover sequential coordination behavioural priors, the transfer task requires all blocks be stacked according to mass.
-Rewards are given per correct individual block stacked. \end{itemize}
+Therefore, discovering temporal behaviours corresponding to sequential block stacking according to mass, is beneficial.
+We collect $17.5 * 10^3$ trajectories from a scripted policy, stacking any two blocks given this requirement ($p_{source}(\taskSpace)$).
+The extrapolated transfer task ($p_{trans}(\taskSpace)$), called \emph{4 blocks}, requires all blocks be stacked according to mass.
+Rewards are given per individual block stacked. \end{itemize}